NuGet/docs.microsoft.com-nuget/docs/nuget-org/Publish-a-package.md

      This action sends an email to the new co-owner with a confirmation link.
 Once confirmed, that person has full permissions to add and remove owners.
 Until confirmed, the **Current owners** section shows pending approval for that person.

 To transfer ownership, as when ownership changes or a package publishes under the wrong account, add the new owner.
-Once they confirm ownership, they can remove you from the list.
+Once they confirm ownership, they can remove the old owner from the list.

 To assign ownership to a company or group, create a nuget.org account with an email alias that forwards to the appropriate team members.
 For example, various Microsoft ASP.NET packages are co-owned by the [microsoft](https://nuget.org/profiles/microsoft) and [aspnet](https://nuget.org/profiles/aspnet) accounts.